Coffee and DiabetesProvita Health Store

-Coffee contains polyphenols, these are molecules which possess antioxidant properties which are believed to help preventing inflammatory diseases such as type 2 diabetes and to have anticancer properties.
+Coffee contains polyphenols, molecules that possess antioxidant properties that are believed to help prevent inflammatory diseases such as type 2 diabetes and have anticancer properties.

 Besides polyphenols, coffee also contains magnesium and chromium.
-An increased intake of magnesium has been correlated to lower rates of type 2 diabetes.
+An increased magnesium intake has been correlated to lower rates of type 2 diabetes.

-Mixing both of these nutrients may be useful in order to prevent insulin sensitivity.
+Mixing both of these nutrients may help prevent insulin sensitivity.

 Coffee and diabetes prevention

-Several studies about coffee and its effect over developing type 2 diabetes show a notably lower risk of associating this disease to coffee drinkers.
+Several studies about coffee and its effect on developing type 2 diabetes show a notably lower risk of associating this disease with coffee drinkers.

-In 2009, during a research study involving 40000 participants, it was noted that consuming 3 coffee or tea cups per day lowers the risk of developing type 2 diabetes in 40%.
+In 2009, a study involving 40000 participants noted that consuming three coffee or tea cups per day lowers the risk of developing type 2 diabetes by 40%.

-A study made by health professionals in both the US and UK published in 2014, showed that those who increased their coffee intake experienced a 11% diminish in the risk of contracting type 2 diabetes in the next 4 years.
+A study made by health professionals in both the US and the UK published in 2014 showed that those who increased their coffee intake experienced an 11% diminish in the risk of contracting type 2 diabetes in the next four years.

 Can I then ingest caffeine if I suffer from diabetes?

-We are not all the same and this means that coffee does not affect us all in the same way.
-The effect caused by high caffeine levels may vary from one person to the next.
+We are not all the same, meaning that coffee does not affect us all in the same way.
+The effect caused by high caffeine levels may vary from person to person.

-Water is the best beverage for those who suffer from diabetes.
-If they decide to drink coffee, they should make sure to be controlling their glucose blood levels.
-Adding sugar, creamers and other things which may contain carbohydrates to your coffee will increase the glucose levels in your blood.
+Water is the best beverage for those who have diabetes.
+However, if they decide to drink coffee, they should control their glucose blood levels.
+Adding sugar, creamers, and other things which may contain carbohydrates to your coffee will increase the glucose levels in your blood.

-Most people who drink coffee should limit to having 3 to 5 cups per day.
+Most people who drink coffee should be limited to 3 to 5 cups daily.
 According to the Mayo Clinic, going over 500 or 600 milligrams in your caffeine intake per day may cause severe side effects such as: